 Visit https://lemonade-server.ai/install_options.html and click the options that apply to you.

-For more information on Hybrid/NPU Support, see the section Hybrid/NPU.
+For more information on AMD Ryzen AI NPU Support, see the section Hybrid/NPU.

 Model compatibility depends on your system’s RAM, VRAM, and NPU availability.
 The actual file size varies significantly between models due to different quantization techniques and architectures.